aheedshah/sortingAlgorithms/README.md

 # sort
-All the Sorting Algorithms in Java
+All Sorting Algorithms implemented in Java